 Mark 6:4 – “A prophet is not without honor except in his his native place and among his own kin and in his own house” (NAB)– Jesus calls himself “a prophet” – one who represents God.
 A prophet is not God himself.

-Mark – 8:29 – “‘Who do you say that I am?’Peter said to him in reply, ‘You are the Messiah'” (NAB).– not “God”, not “God the Son.”
+Mark – 8:29 – “‘Who do you say that I am?’Peter said to him in reply, ‘You are the Messiah'” (NAB), – not “God”, not “God the Son.”

-Mark 8:38 – “the Son of Man… when he comes in his Father’s glory”
+Mark 8:31 – “the Son of Man must suffer”.
+Mark 8:38 – “the Son of Man… when he comes in his Father’s glory”.
+The Son of Man is not God.

 Mark 9:7 – “a voice came from the cloud: ‘This is my Son.'” – God is in heaven, Jesus on earth and God calls him his Son.
 Obviously two different people.